Sound absorption in glasses: Comparison to experiment

 The evaluation of the torsion pendulum data in Fig. 12 ends at 393 K, shortly above the glass transition.
 It is seen that, at this temperature, they have already adapted to the higher $l(V)$ of the liquid and do no longer reflect the barrier density of the glass.

 What does reflect the barrier density of the glass, however, is the one for the equilibrium liquid at 387.1 K (or maybe 1 or 2 K higher, depending on the cooling rate, with which the glass was frozen).
 This shows an exponential rise with $\exp(0.37V/k_BT)$, leading to a Kohlrausch $t^\beta$ time dependence of the shear relaxation with a Kohlrausch $\beta=0.37$.
-A decade higher in relaxation time, the behavior changes to the $t^{1/2}$ time dependence of polymer Rouse modes.

 In the undercooled liquid, the Kohlrausch tail at a given barrier height increases by a factor of seven between 387.1 and 393.2 K (more precisely, the barrier of a given Kohlrausch process decreases according to the shift factor between the two temperatures \cite{plazek-pmm}, see the two arrows in Fig. 12).
-Since some of the measurements of the secondary relaxation peak with different frequencies \cite{read} were also done close to the glass transition (at 373.2 K) and showed practically no change of its height, one can conclude that the drastic rise remains limited to the Kohlrausch tail and the subsequent Rouse modes.
+Since some of the measurements of the secondary relaxation peak with different frequencies \cite{read} were also done close to the glass transition (at 373.2 K) and showed practically no change of its height, one can conclude that the drastic rise remains limited to the Kohlrausch tail.

 Fig. 13 shows the same picture in another well-studied polymer, polystyrene, combining the low-temperature data \cite{nittke,topp} with a collection of mechanical data at six frequencies between 0.05 Hz and 3 kHz at higher temperatures \cite{illjenck}, and with the $J_r(t)$-measurements \cite{plazek-ps} in the equilibrium liquid, evaluated with $G=1.18$ GPa from Brillouin data \cite{strube}.